hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 timestep, while ``history.source: completed_level`` evaluates the summaries produced by completed level entries.

-   MGR cannot be fully defined by the ``mgr`` keyword only.
-Instead, it is also necessary to specify which types of degrees of freedom are treated as F points in each MGR level, i.e., the last level where a degree of freedom of a given type is present.
-This is done via the ``f_dofs`` keyword.
-For a minimal MGR configuration input example, see :ref:`Example3`.
+The ``mgr`` keyword does not fully define an MGR preconditioner.
+Use ``f_dofs`` to select the degree-of-freedom types that are F points at each level.
+This selection identifies the last level that contains each type.
+See :ref:`Example3` for a minimal MGR configuration.

 .. _amg:

 AMG
 ~~~

-The algebraic multigrid (BoomerAMG) preconditioner can be further configured by the
+Use these optional keywords to configure the algebraic multigrid (BoomerAMG)
-following optional keywords:
+preconditioner:

-- ``max_iter`` - number of times the preconditioner is applied when it is
+- ``max_iter`` - Number of preconditioner applications for each call.
+Use a
-  called.
-Available values are any positive integer.
-Default value is `1`.
+  positive integer.
+The default is `1`.

 - ``tolerance`` - convergence tolerance of AMG when applied multiple times.
 Available
   values are any positive floating point number.
 Default value is `0.0`.

 - ``print_level`` - Verbosity level for the preconditioner.
-Default value is `0`
+Default value is `0`.

   - ``0`` - no printout.
   - ``1`` - print setup statistics.